 Stephanos of Byzantium - Ethnika

 Katane: a city in Sicily.
-Hekataios in his Europa: ‘and next Katane, a city, and above it Mount Aitne’.
-From Katane was Charondas, one of the lawmakers made famous by the Athenians.
-It got this name either from when the ship of Theokles of Chalkis went down the River Amenanos, and the Dorians say 'ship' as 'nan' without the υ; or because when Aitne was placed there what was above became below.
+Hekataios in his Europe: ‘and next Katane, a city, and above it Mount Aitne’.
+Charondas was from Katane, one of the lawmakers made famous by the Athenians.
+It got this name either from when the ship of Theokles of Chalkis went down the River Amenanos, for the Dorians pronounce 'ship' as 'nan' without the υ; or because when Aitne was placed there what was above became below.
 There is also another Katane, opposite Lesbos, spoken of in the plural.
-The ethnonym is 'Katanaios', same in the feminine and the neuter.
+The ethnonym is 'Katanaios' also in both the feminine and the neuter.

 Stephanos excerpt (left) is aligned with matched Herodian passages (right).
 Colors indicate corresponding overlap spans.